hypre-space/hypredrive/docs/usrman-src/library_examples.rst

 fastest overall at this rank count; AIR sits in between (4 to 14) with the flattest tail once the systems reach the steady transport limit, at a higher per-V-cycle cost.

 Where AIR pulls ahead is at scale.
-Repeating the near-steady end of this sequence over a rank sweep partitioned the same way shows AIR's iteration count to be **exactly rank-invariant** (34 iterations at every count from 1 to 64), while classical AMG climbs steadily (18 on one rank, 23 on 16, 32 on 64) as its sweeps fragment into ever-thinner slabs — the two extrapolate to a crossover at production rank counts, and earlier the thinner the slabs get.
+Replacing the ramp by its near-steady tail — the same duct and slab partitioning solving three large-CFL systems (``-nt 3 -dt 1e4 -dtg 4``), iterations summed over the three solves — and sweeping the rank count shows AIR's iteration count to be **exactly rank-invariant** (34 iterations at every count from 1 to 64), while classical AMG climbs steadily (18 on one rank, 23 on 16, 32 on 64) as its sweeps fragment into ever-thinner slabs — the two extrapolate to a crossover at production rank counts, and earlier the thinner the slabs get.
+Oversubscribing cores leaves these iteration counts untouched, so the sweep can be repeated on a smaller machine (its timings cannot).
 That rank-invariance, not the single-machine horse race, is the property AIR buys.

 The data is reproduced with the companion script, which runs the sequence for the three configurations and generates both plots via ``scripts/analyze_statistics.py``